 Reading takeover: EFL provides final clearance for Redwood Holdings Limited to take over the Royals

+Reading's new chair Rob Couhig is confident the ownership group has everything needed to make the League One club a success.

-The EFL announced it has given its final clearance of the takeover which will see Rob Couhig and Todd Trosclair join the club's board immediately.
+The EFL announced it has given its final clearance of the takeover by Redwood Holdings, which will see Couhig and Todd Trosclair join the club's board immediately.

+Couhig said in an exclusive interview on Sky Sports News - his first since the purchase of Reading was completed - that he had barely slept over the past week while putting the deal together.

+"It finally ended up [being done] at about 12.30 last night, your time.
+I thought I'd be allowed to sleep, but at 4am my time, the calls started coming.
+So everybody's excited," said Reading's new chair.

 In February, former Reading owner Dai Yongge was disqualified under the EFL's owners' and directors' test and had been ordered to divest or risk the imposition of sanctions, including Reading being suspended from Sky Bet League One.